jwelsch/CodeGenerator/README.md

 ## Code Template File

 The code template file should contain code with placeholder text that will be replaced when CodeGenerator is run.
-Demarcation can be anything that is not confused with the legitimate code, but should not contain any equal signs.
+Demarcation can be anything that is not confused with the legitimate code, but should not contain any equal signs or spaces.

 ## Replacement File

 The replacement file should contain the following name/value pairs separated by a carriage return and newline:
 ```
+placeholder-1=replacement text 1\r\n
+placeholder-2=replacement text 2\r\n
+...
-placeholder=replacement text
+placeholder2=replacement text n\r\n
 ```